nesquena/rabl/README.md

 gem 'oj'
 ```

-and RABL will automatically start using that engine for encoding your JSON responses!
+and RABL will use that engine automatically for encoding your JSON responses.

-To use RABL with JSON engine not supported by `multi_json`, ensure that JSON engine
+Set your own custom json_engine which define a `dump` or `encode`
-supports `encode` method and set `json_engine` option to the engine's Class name:
+method for converting to JSON from ruby data:

 ```ruby
 config.json_engine = ActiveSupport::JSON